 A Customer Data Platform (CDP) is a real-time infrastructure that collects a company’s customer data from across sources in real time, validates it against an established data plan, creates a continuous 360-degree customer view, and streams data to external tools and systems via packaged integrations to power marketing, advertising, customer support, and analytics use cases.

 CDPs support Developers, Product Managers, and Marketers by making it much easier to understand customer engagement and power real-time customer experiences.
 With a CDP in place, developers can spend less time working on vendor implementations and managing third party code, and Product Managers and Marketers can access the real-time data they need, where they need it.

 The benefits of a Customer Data Platform include:

 - Increased access to real-time customer data for non-technical stakeholders

-- Improved customer data quality throughout the tools and systems that are being used to drive growth
+- Improved customer data quality throughout the martech stack

 - Simplified data governance processes and increased data security